POST-SURGERY CARE & RECOVERY

 You’re on the road to recovery!
 While you’re healing from your surgery or stitches, plan on spending 10-20 minutes a day inspecting and caring for your incision.
 The healing and recovery process will be significantly faster if infection is avoided, so it’s worth following your home-care instructions.

-Stitches (AKA sutures) and staples are as much a part of the healing process as they are the surgery.
-They help keep your incision closed, clean, and free from infection, and therefore need to be carefully managed during recovery.
+Stitches (AKA sutures) and staples are as much a part of the healing process as they are the procedure.
+They help keep your incision or large wound closed, clean, and free from infection, and therefore need to be carefully managed during the healing process.

 It’s generally recommended to keep your wound dry for 24 hours after a procedure to minimize the risk of infection.
 After 24 hours, gently dab with a clean, moist cloth to clean away any leaking fluids if needed.
-Replace the bandage with a clean new one.
+You may also replace the bandage covering your stitches with a clean new one at this time.

+Try your best not to get your stitches wet.
 While a gentle clean is okay, too much water can degrade the stitches, so it’s best to keep them dry.
-Cover your wound with a waterproof bandage when showering, and replace that one once you’re dry.
+Cover your wound with a waterproof bandage when showering, and replace that once you’re dry.

-Easier said than done, but resist the urge to scratch where your stitches or sutures are.
+Easier said than done, but resist the urge to scratch where your stitches are, no matter how itchy they may feel.
 This could make them pull at your skin, or even come out.
-It also increases the chance of infection.
+Scratching also increases the chance of infection.

 Limit Your Movement

-Big movements, or even a lot of little ones, near a wound can potentially cause it to re-open.
+Big movements, or even a lot of little ones, near a wound with stitches can potentially cause it to re-open.
 So it’s best to avoid putting too much movement or pressure on the stitches/staples.

 Changing the dressing on your incision wound or stitches should be done every day.
-This shouldn’t take long, but it’s important to go slowly and follow each step.
-Your recovery will thank you!
+It shouldn't take long to change the bandage or dressing covering your stitches, but it's important to go slowly and follow each step.

 Prepare the Area